-- Let your attending physician and resident know, if applicable; that you will receive your match results on Monday at 11am of NRMP Match Week.
-If you have reason to believe you will need to participate in SOAP, consider asking in advance to be released from your rotation duties after 11:00am EST. - > SOAP happens in three rounds Monday through Thursday of NRMP Match Week. - Each applicant has 45 applications they can submit.
+- To better understand SOAP as an applicant watch this short video.
+Also, review the SOAP Guide for Applicants. - Let your attending physician and resident know, if applicable, that you will receive your match results on Monday at 11am of NRMP Match Week.
+If you have reason to believe you will need to participate in SOAP, consider asking in advance to be released from your rotation duties after 11:00am EST. - SOAP happens in four rounds Monday through Thursday of NRMP Match Week. - Each applicant has 45 applications they can submit.
 We recommend submitting them all during round one.
-Applications are transferrable to days two and three. - In the 2018 SOAP week 1,268 positions were available.
-At the end of the first round 695 of those positions were filled.
-By the end of round 2 only 218 positions remained. - > You must send your application to programs via ERAS. - When applying in SOAP, if you have already applied to a program during the regular match season, you will need to resubmit your application through ERAS. - Have access to a charged computer, email, Zoom/Skype and a telephone.
+Applications are transferrable to later rounds. - In the 2020 SOAP week 1,897 positions were available for 7,685 applicants.
+At the end of SOAP all but 311 positions filled. - You must send your application to programs via ERAS.
+When applying in SOAP, if you have already applied to a program during the regular match season, you will need to resubmit your application through ERAS. - If you did not apply to at least one ACGME-accredited residency program before SOAP and you are SOAP-eligible, you will pay a \$99 fee for participation in SOAP.
+This fee covers the 45 total applications you are allocated during SOAP.
+If you have not sent your USMLE or COMLEX-USA, you will be charged a fee of \$80 per transcript. - Have access to a charged computer, email, Zoom/Skype and a telephone.
 Ideally, you should have a means to send and receive emails and take phone calls.
-If your rotation site does not have adequate connectivity, consider making other arrangements.
+If your rotation site does not have adequate connectivity, consider making other arrangements, even consider coming to campus.
 Make sure your devices are charged and you have access to recharge them if necessary. - DO NOT reach out to programs unless they initiate contact.
 This includes having recommenders or other individuals interested in reaching out to programs for you. - Programs may frequently conduct telephone interviews during SOAP.
 Try to be available for those calls.
-Plan ahead for where you might take calls if you are scheduled to be on a hospital based rotation.
+Plan ahead for where you might take calls if you are scheduled to be on a hospital-based rotation.
 Some programs may elect to invite applicants for interviews in person if you are within a reasonable distance to the program.
-Think ahead to whether you are willing and able to travel for a face-to-face interview. - > Understand how the SOAP rounds work by clicking here. - If you need additional assistance or moral support, advisers from Academic and Career Guidance will be available at each COM site in East Lansing, Detroit, and Macomb on the days SOAP occurs.
+Think ahead to whether you are willing and able to travel for a face-to-face interview. - If you need assistance or moral support, advisors from Academic and Career Advising will be available at each COM site in East Lansing, Detroit, and Macomb on the days SOAP occurs. - If you need to speak to someone about your mental health and wellness please reach out to the Office of Wellness and Personal Counseling.